tytydraco/yessleep/out/Time_loops_arent_what_they_tell_you_they_are.md

 It's sort of a silly one, and I've never really heard anyone else talk about it, but I'm terrified of being predictable.

 When I was in kindergarten, we learned what the word meant in this huge picture book full of 'big words'.
 My teacher would tell us a story from the book, have us guess a few words, then give us the answer.
-And it had been fun for the first few words, the few I can remember being these cute animals baking for the word 'decadent', this lizard learning the word 'humid', stuff like that.
+And it had been fun for the first few words, the ones I can remember being these cute animals baking for the word 'decadent', this lizard learning the word 'humid', stuff like that.

 The word predictable had this story attached (of course, paraphrased.
 My memory isn't *that* good..)